-No purchase shall be made by any office or agency of the Town, other than the Board of Education, except through the First Selectman, and such purchases shall be made under such rules and regulations as may be established by the Board of Selectmen with the approval of the Board of Finance.
+No purchase shall be made by any departmentoffice or Town agency of the Town, other than the Board of Education, except through the First SelectmanSelectperson, and such purchases shall be made under such rules and regulations as may be established by the Board of SelectmenSelectpersons with the approval of the Board of Finance.
 The Board of Education shall establish appropriate rules and regulations for such purchases.